forward/capify-ec2/readme.md

 ###### Via AWS IAM Roles

 If you have IAM roles set up on your box to allow querying EC2 information you tell Fog to use IAM roles and you will not need to provide any credentials at runtime.
 For more information on IAM roles read Amazon's [IAM documentation](http://aws.amazon.com/iam/).

+If you are an IAM user that only has access to temporary credentials, you can use `:aws_session_token: "YOUR TOKEN HERE"` to authenticate.

 ###### Ordering